 The Company has adopted a restricted share unit ("RSU") scheme (the "RSU Scheme") on 9 June 2015.
 Details of the RSU Scheme are set out in the section headed "Statutory and General Information - D. RSU Scheme" in Appendix IV to the prospectus of the Company dated 16 June 2015.
-On 2 November 2016, the Company granted 32,300,000 RSUs to certain grantees pursuant to the RSU Scheme and all the RSUs granted had been unlocked up to the year ended 31 December 2018.
-Details of the above grant of RSUs are set out in the announcement of the Company dated 2 November 2016.
+The purposes of the RSU Scheme are: